leela-zero/leela-zero/README.md

 ### macOS and Linux

-Follow the instructions below to compile the leelaz and autogtp binaries in build subdirectory.
+Follow the main instructions below to compile the leelaz and autogtp binaries in build subdirectory.

 Then, if you want to contribute, don't run leelaz, but instead copy autogtp and leelaz binaries from the build subdirectory to the autogtp subdirectory, then run autogtp as shown in the commands below.

-You can read [AutoGTP details there](autogtp/README.md).
+You can also read these [AutoGTP details there](autogtp/README.md).
 Contributing will start when you run autogtp.

 Else, if you want to play only, run instead leelaz as shown below .